Diazepam: Adverse effects

-Benzodiazepines such as diazepam can cause anterograde amnesia, confusion, and sedation.
+Benzodiazepines, such as diazepam, can cause anterograde amnesia, confusion, and sedation.
 The elderly are more prone to diazepam's confusion, amnesia, ataxia, hangover symptoms, and falls.
-Long-term use of benzodiazepines such as diazepam induces tolerance, dependency, and withdrawal syndrome.
+Long-term use of benzodiazepines, such as diazepam, induces tolerance, dependency, and withdrawal syndrome.
 Like other benzodiazepines, diazepam impairs short-term memory and learning new information.
-Diazepam and other benzodiazepines can produce anterograde amnesia, but not retrograde amnesia.
-It means information learned before using benzodiazepines is not impaired.
-Long-term benzodiazepine use does not lead to tolerance, and the elderly are more sensitive to them.
+Diazepam and other benzodiazepines can produce anterograde amnesia, but not retrograde amnesia, which means information learned before using benzodiazepines is not impaired.
+Short-term benzodiazepine use does not lead to tolerance, and the elderly are more sensitive to them.
 Additionally, after stopping benzodiazepines, cognitive problems may last at least six months; it is unclear if these problems last for longer than six months or are permanent.
 Benzodiazepines may also cause or worsen depression.
-Infusions or repeated intravenous injections of diazepam when managing seizures, for example, may lead to drug toxicity, including respiratory depression, sedation and hypotension.
+Infusions or repeated intravenous injections of diazepam when managing seizures, for example, may lead to drug toxicity, including respiratory depression, sedation, and hypotension.
 Drug tolerance may also develop to infusions of diazepam if it is given for longer than 24 hours.
 Sedatives and sleeping pills, including diazepam, have been associated with an increased risk of death.

 In September 2020, the U.S. Food and Drug Administration (FDA) required the boxed warning be updated for all benzodiazepine medicines to describe the risks of abuse, misuse, addiction, physical dependence, and withdrawal reactions consistently across all the medicines in the class.

 Diazepam has a range of side effects common to most benzodiazepines, including: